p4lang/behavioral-model/docs/simple_switch.md

 ### BMv2 `meter rate units` implementation notes

-The user enters the meter rate in bytes/microsec and burtsize in number of kilo octets.
+The user enters the meter rate in kbps and burtsize in number of kilo octets.
 If the meter type is packets, the rate is enterted in packets/sec and burst_size is number of packets.